Status of Alternative Means for Eligible Students with Disabilities

 Alternative means to demonstrate competency in the content standards assessed by the California High School Exit Examination (CAHSEE) for eligible students with disabilities (SWDs) have been under consideration since 2009.
 Alternative means, identified as a two-tiered system consisting of both a screening of alternative scale scores determined to approximate a passing score on the CAHSEE and a collection of evidence (work samples), was determined by the State Board of Education (SBE) in July 2010 to be feasible.
 However, the proposed two-tiered alternative means is not implementable at this time given the lack of state resources, the move to Common Core State Standards (CCSS), and the conversations regarding the continued use of the CAHSEE in its current form.

-More information about the CAHSEE exemption can be found on the CAHSEE Frequently Asked Questions Web page.
+Information about the CAHSEE exemption for students with disabilities can be found on the Eligible Students with Disabilities Web page.

 At the parent or guardian’s request, a school principal shall submit a request for a waiver of the requirement to successfully pass the CAHSEE to the governing board of the school district for an eligible student with a disability who has taken the CAHSEE with modifications that alter what the test measures and has received the equivalent of a passing score on one or both subject matter parts of the CAHSEE.
 A governing board of a school district may waive the requirement to successfully pass one or both subject matter parts of the CAHSEE for an eligible student with a disability if the principal certifies to the governing board of the school district that the student has all of the following: